pact-foundation/docs.pact.io/docs/getting_started/what_is_pact_good_for.md

 * Testing APIs where the team maintaining the other side of the integration will not also being using Pact
 * Testing APIs where the consumers cannot be individually identified \(eg. public APIs\).
 * Situations where you cannot load data into the provider without using the API that you're actually testing \(eg. public APIs\).
 [Why?](https://github.com/pact-foundation/pact-ruby/wiki/Why-Pact-may-not-be-the-best-tool-for-testing-public-APIs)
+* Situations where you cannot control the data being used to generate the provider's responses.
 * Testing new or existing providers where the functionality is not being driven or altered by the needs of particular consumers \(eg. a public API or an OAuth provider where the API is completely stable\)
 * Testing providers where the consumer and provider teams do not have good communication channels.
 * Performance and load testing.